mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/RTC/RTC_ExitStandbyWithWakeUpTimer/readme.txt

 @par Example Description

-This example shows how to configure the RTC in order to wake up from Standby mode using RTC Wakeup Timer.
-Peripheral initialization is done using LL unitary services functions for optimization purpose (performance and size).
+Configuration of the RTC to wake up from Standby mode using the RTC Wakeup timer.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 In this example, after start-up, SYSCLK is configured to the max frequency using the PLL with HSI48 as clock source.